eponra/flatpack/README.md

 - a fully cnc'ed frame

 - here is the shoplink (no affiliation): https://a.aliexpress.com/_EHAE37a
+- There was the idea of doing a kickstarter as every company right now is doing, but mellow ultimately decided against it

 https://youtu.be/e8mjv9e-qzc (you see two prototypes here at TCT Asia)
 https://youtu.be/q5g9Ud7NPts?si=8peJaGWEXCFL_qLP&t=52 (starting at the timestamp you see one prototype again)

-Crowdfounding starts probably in november or decembre of 2023. :)
-Im also in no way affiliated with mellow, i dont get anything out of this EXCEPT one of the finished mellow m1.
+Im in no way affiliated with mellow, i dont get anything out of this EXCEPT one of the finished mellow m1.
 Which im looking very much forward too.

 And now lets go on with flatpack here:

 ###### Technical Data: